lavie/runlike/README.md

       --rm                             Automatically remove the container
                                        when it exits
-      --runtime string                 Runtime to use for this container --security-opt list              Security Options
+      --security-opt list              Security Options
       --shm-size bytes                 Size of /dev/shm
       --sig-proxy                      Proxy received signals to the